phatMT97/deeplearning-subtitle-translate/README.md

 4. Click on the icon to enable/disable the translation function

 5. The subtitles will be automatically translated

-## Subtitle Font Size Option

-You can now adjust the subtitle font size using the slider in the popup.
-The selected size will be applied to translate subtitles on the video player.

 ## 🛠️ Technology used